96jonesa/regex-folding-intellij-plugin/README.md

+**built entirely using Claude Code in an hour, I have not read a single line of this code, it just does what I want it to well enough for personal use**

 # Regex Visual Replacer Plugin

 An IntelliJ IDEA plugin that allows users to visually replace regular expression patterns in the editor without modifying the actual file content.